soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-109.1 Fire protection plan required for covered buildings.* ::

 New building and alteration applications for covered buildings as set forth in section 28-109.2 shall include a fire protection plan prepared by or under the supervision of a registered design professional who shall professionally certify such plan.
-Such plan shall be approved by the department and the fire department prior to issuance of a certificate of occupancy, a temporary certificate of occupancy or a letter of completion, as applicable.
+Such plan shall be submitted for review and approval by the fire department for compliance with this code prior to issuance of a certificate of occupancy, a temporary certificate of occupancy or a letter of completion, as applicable.
+The fire protection plan shall be submitted in accordance with the rules and regulations of the fire department.

 Exception: No fire protection plan shall be required for an alteration that meets all three of the following requirements: